As a charity, we rely on charitable donations to continue our vital work. Any support you can give will make a real difference.

-Our work is preventative because unmanaged hearing loss is linked to loneliness and isolation, reduced quality of life, poor physical health, dementia (with those with severe hearing at five times the risk of developing dementia), depression and other mental health issues.
+Our work is preventative because unmanaged hearing loss is linked to loneliness and isolation, reduced quality of life, poor physical health, falls (the risk of falls increasing by 140% for every 10 decibels of hearing loss) dementia (with those with severe hearing at five times the risk of developing dementia), depression and other mental health issues.
 Older people with hearing loss are more at risk because of reduced social networks/family member support and increased vulnerability to other long-term health/medical conditions.

 The majority of our staff and volunteers have hearing loss, and consequently offer peer support to our service users.
 Peer support is proven to help people through difficult situations because peers can better relate to one another, and offer practical advice and suggestions that professionals may not know about, alongside increase a person’s sense of belonging.

 We reduce the burden on carers given we support individuals to better manage their hearing loss and attend to their hearing aid maintenance needs in their local community/own home/care home.

 Our volunteers are the backbone of our organisation and we offer comprehensive training and a wide range of highly rewarding volunteer roles.
 The majority of our volunteers are older people with hearing loss.

 We listen to, and represent, the views and needs of our service users/people with hearing loss locally and nationally, consequently contributing towards best practice/service improvement.